PO Box 97

 The Business Office will be glad to change your billing address; however, you must contact the Registrar’s Office at (910) 893-1265 to change your permanent address.
 It is important to update address changes immediately to ensure you receive timely communications from Campbell University.
 These communications include but are not limited to the federal tax form 1098T, student billing statements, financial aid award letters, etc.

-Your first payment must be received in the Business Office no later than August 10 for fall semester and December 10 for spring semester.
-Due dates are indicated on the first mailing for each semester.
+Your payment must be received in full or a payment plan set up no later than August 5 for fall semester and December 5 for spring semester.
+Due dates are indicated on the Business Office web page at under payments.

-Payments can be made online via the TouchNet e-Commerce page accessible through WebAccess.
-Parents that have not been issued a username and password will need to be added as an authorized user by their student in order to make a payment or set up a payment plan.
+Payments can be made online via the TouchNet e-Commerce page accessible through Self-Service.
+Parents that have not been issued a username and password will need to be added as an authorized user by their student in order to make a one time payment.
 The TouchNet payment gateway accepts VISA, MasterCard, Discover, associated Debit Cards and e-checks.
 Online payments are applied to the student’s account immediately.
+Monthly payment plans can be set up as an automatic recurring draft through Tuition Management Services.

 If you cannot pay online, you may visit the University Cashier in person, or submit a check, money order, or certified funds via mail.
 The University Cashier will accept VISA, MasterCard, Discover and associated Debit Card payments, as well as, cash, checks, money orders, and certified funds.
 For your protection, credit card information will NOT be accepted via telephone, fax, or email.

-Due to the sensitive nature of data exchanged, students must access their TouchNet e-commerce page via Campbell University’s WebAccess and are required to authenticate identity with their username and password.
+Due to the sensitive nature of data exchanged, students must access their TouchNet e-commerce page via Campbell University’s Self-Service portal and are required to authenticate identity with their username and password.
 Students may allow parents/guardians access to their TouchNet page by adding them as an authorized user.

 Make online credit card and e-check payments that are posted to the student account immediately.